The Night They Raided Minsky's: Background

-Pre-production
+Proposed Stage Show

 In April 1961, producer Leonard Key outbid several others for the stage rights to Rowland Barber's book.
 (Debbie Reynolds reportedly had sought film rights in 1961 as well.)
 At that time it was reported to be the highest price ever paid for such rights, and that the novel would be adapted by screenwriter Edward Chodorov.
 Later in the year, however, Key had enlisted screenwriter Julius J. Epstein.
 At these early stages, Sammy Cahn as well as Johnny Mercer and Henry Mancini were rumored to write the music.
 The show never found financial backing before the option for the stage rights ran out two years later in 1963.